-Pursuant to the Polish law on investment funds alternative investment funds may be offered under
+Pursuant to the Polish law on investment funds alternative investment funds may be offered under the private placement exemption only to professional investors.

 The category of professional clients includes also (in addition to specific categories of entities listed above) other entities which are recognised by an alternative fund manager as professional clients based on its evaluation of the clients' necessary knowledge and experience to take relevant investment decisions and carry out an appropriate risk assessment relevant to such decisions.